 Take lounging to the next level with a DIY robe that will keep you extra comfy and cozy any time of year.
 This homemade robe is the perfect garb for a lazy Sunday, and you'll never want to take it off.
+It's made out of warm fleece but has a flowy silhouette that makes it breathable.
 Follow our guide, measure precisely, and you'll have a gorgeous, homemade robe in no time—no pattern necessary.

 Equipment / Tools